-- In classifying financial assets at fair value through profit or loss, the Fund has determined that it has met the criteria for this classification as set out in note 3.1(a)(iii). - The unitholders interest is classified as equity, as the Fund has determined that it has met the criteria for this designation set out in note 3.1(h).
+- •In designating financial assets at fair value through profit or loss, the Fund has determined that it has met one of the criteria for this designation set out in note 3.1(a)(ii). - The unitholders interest is classified as equity, as the Fund has determined that it has met the criteria for this designation set out in note 3.1(h).

-(b) Critical accounting estimates
+(b) Estimates